 - Is there need to go for health insurance in Germany and does the scholarship contribute towards this?

-The holders, as well as their family, have to have health insurance right from the inception of their stay in the country and in most programmes, insurance coverage is part of the scholarship.
+The holders, as well as their families, have to have health insurance right from the inception of their stay in the country, and in most programmes, insurance coverage is part of the scholarship.
 If the program does not include insurance coverage under specific conditions then it is allowed that you take out the cheap insurance.

 - Is it allowed that I get a part-time job as a scholarship holder in Germany?